TBIAPBC/APBC2022/A0/README.md

   If you clone via SSH, you might consider [SSH Keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), which allow you to connect to GitHub without supplying your username and password each time.

-  The clone command fills the directory APBC with the contents from the central repository (together with all the version and meta-information in subdirectory .git).
+  The clone command fills the directory APBC2022 with the contents from the central repository (together with all the version and meta-information in subdirectory .git).
 * Unless already done, configure your user name and email address:
 ```
   cd APBC2022